 The CEO and CFO, together with management, are also responsible for establishing and maintaining internal controls over financial reporting ("ICFR") within the Company in order to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-The CEO and CFO, together with management, have evaluated the design and operating effectiveness of the Company's ICFR as of March 31, 2012 and, based on that evaluation, have concluded that the controls are effective in providing such reasonable assurance, excluding the policies and procedures of a business that was acquired less than 365 days prior to the financial year end of the Company.
+The CEO and CFO, together with management, have evaluated the design and operating effectiveness of the Company's ICFR as of June 30, 2012 and, based on that evaluation, have concluded that the controls are effective in providing such reasonable assurance.